-If you see this standing assignment on your record, it means that you were on probation previously and then did not achieve a 2.000 semester GPA or a 66% completion rate in the semester, or both.
+If you see this standing assignment on your record, it means that you were on probation previously and then did not achieve a 2.000 GPA.
 This means that you are not eligible to progress to the next semester of your degree program.
 This does not mean that you can never return to Salem State-- it just means that you may benefit from taking a break from your classes to consider how to find the best path forward academically.
 Students who are dismissed must stay away for at least one semester, but can submit an appeal of their academic dismissal and be considered for immediate readmission.
 Students who have been dismissed for a third time are not eligible to return for two academic years.

 What should I do if I am academically dismissed?

 If you want to return, you should make an appointment immediately with a professional advisor in the Center for Academic Excellence.
 They can help work with you on evaluating your best options to get yourself back on track and ready to return to Salem State and be successful.
 Even if you are questioning your future path and may not intend on returning, they can help talk through future options.

 Should I appeal my academic dismissal?